Topics of plans for the section "Knowledge"

 d) hypothesis (explanatory and existential)

-e) formulating scientific theory.
+e) formulation of a scientific theory.

 5. Scientific theory and its functions.